 Our Mission and Vision

-- When needed, we prefer to communicate the main idea instead of pedantically pointing out every minor detail that the student could independently verify.
+- When needed, I prefer to communicate the main idea instead of pedantically pointing out every minor detail that the student could independently verify.
 Envisioning the forest is more important than counting the leaves of every tree.

 - Don’t avoid pattern recognition but focus on recognizing heuristics that are widely applicable instead of superficial characteristics such as formulas that apply to only niche scenarios.
 Examples of famous heuristics are to work on a simpler question or to work backwards.

 - Learning is never complete and no version of a theorem or proof is the final word on it.
 Always be ready to be surprised by new light being shed on an old idea.
-Sometimes, you might even have to reformulate your entire understanding of the mathematical universe.